-In connection with the execution of the Merger Agreement, the Initial Stockholders each entered into a Support Agreement with Playboy (the "Support Agreement"), pursuant to which each of the Initial Stockholders agreed to vote all shares of MCAC common stock beneficially owned by them in favor of each of the proposals included in the Company's Proxy Statement in connection with the Business Combination, to use their reasonable best efforts to take all actions reasonably necessary to consummate the Business Combination and to not take any action that would reasonably be expected to materially delay or prevent the satisfaction of the conditions to the Business Combination set forth in the Merger Agreement.
-In addition, each of the Initial Stockholders also agreed that it would not sell, assign or otherwise transfer any of the Insider Shares unless the buyer, assignee or transferee executes a joinder agreement to the Support Agreement.
+In connection with the execution of the Merger Agreement, the Sponsor (defined below) and the officers and directors of MCAC (the "Initial Stockholders") each entered into a Support Agreement with Playboy (the "Support Agreement"), pursuant to which each of the Initial Stockholders agreed to vote all shares of MCAC common stock beneficially owned by them in favor of each of the proposals included in the Company's proxy statement in connection with the Business Combination, to use their reasonable best efforts to take all actions reasonably necessary to consummate the Business Combination and to not take any action that would reasonably be expected to materially delay or prevent the satisfaction of the conditions to the Business Combination set forth in the Merger Agreement.
+In addition, each of the Initial Stockholders also agreed that it would not sell, assign or otherwise transfer any of the shares then held by them (the "Insider Shares") unless the buyer, assignee or transfere executed a joinder agreement to the Support Agreement.
 We agreed that we would not register any sale, assignment or transfer of the Insider Shares on our transfer ledger (book entry or otherwise) that is not in compliance with the Support Agreement.